taoteg/the-works/README.md

 ...
 ```

-Once the tag is generated for the commit, be sure and enter it into the project.structure.md files under the correct module (reviews/reviews.md, submissions/submissions.md, publications/publications.md).
+Once the tag is generated for the commit, be sure and enter it into the project.structure.md files under the correct module (reviews/reviews.md, submissions/submissions.md, publications/publications.md) so that you can keep track of it.

+However, if you are more comfortable with the command line, you can always look at using git commands: ```$ git tag```.

-## Analytics
+## Elastic Search Indexing, Analytics & Visualization

+__*(still under development)*__

 In practice what this means is that you need to maintain a consistent set of terms that are embedded into your documents to allow for proper tagging and structuring of your Elastic Search queries.

-TBD.